mgiraldo/mud-of-babel/README.md

 ## Installing and running

+This MUD uses [Redis](https://redis.io) for session and state management.

 1. Install [Yarn](https://yarnpkg.com) (`brew install yarn` if you have Homebrew)
 2. Clone/download this repository
 3. Run `yarn` to install necessary packages.